"That's nice work, boys!"

 He is vengeance.
 He is the night.
 He has no jurisdiction.
 However, any individual, anywhere in the United States, including a civilian, may arrest a person who commits a felony in their presence.
 Usually they can also arrest for a misdemeanor committed in their presence as well.
 Of course, some random civilian telling you to "stop right there!" lacks the oomph that hearing it from a person with a badge does... and random civilians also tend to not have a gun to back up the demand and handcuffs to make sure you stay stopped, so civilian's arrest is nearly always treated as a joke.
 Ancient right going back to the days of King John and the Magna Carta (note to British readers: you have this right, too) or no, it's the kind of thing that just makes you look kind of ridiculous unless you happen to be able to back it up.
 If you're going to try it, be prepared to physically restrain the guy you're arresting, and be prepared for him to fight back.
 Alternatively, you could take out your cellphone, dial 911, and have the trained people who get paid for doing that sort of thing handle it.
 Guess which option most Americans choose.
 Aside from the issue of needing to make the person submit to a citizen's arrest, once you have been considered to legally do so, you're now responsible for that person...
 Which makes it even less appealing.
 Also, if you're wrong, the person you "arrested" may (depending on the circumstances) be able to sue you for false imprisonment.
 Which makes it really unappealing.

 Naval Criminal Investigative Service.
-Half civilian, this organization investigates crimes related to the US Navy and Marine Corps - any death on a vessel, aircraft or facility.
+Half civilian, this organization investigates crimes related to the US Navy and Marine Corps; it also conducts investigations into any death on Naval vessels or in Navy or Marine Corps aircraft or facilities.
 NCIS is a primarily civilian agency that reports directly to the Secretary of the Navy, who is a civilian appointed by the President working directly for the Secretary of Defense, and is thus above/outside both the Navy and Marine Corps service chains of command.
 However, NCIS works closely with Marine Corps and Navy personnel serving as military police and naval security forces, as well as with other civilian police officers who serve as law enforcement officers at some naval installations.
 Obviously, due to its relationship with the naval service, it frequently operates abroad as well, often performing investigations and security evaluations of foreign ports that US ships might call to.
 They conduct criminal investigations under the provisions of the Uniform Code of Military Justice (UCMJ) and other federal statutes.
 Analogous to the Law & Order TV-series: NCIS is the "Law" part, while JAG is the "Order" part.
 For those wondering why a military branch needs a civilian agency for criminal investigation, there are three reasons:

 - One, since they work with the service but are not part of the military chain of command, it gives them a certain flexibility when dealing with military personnel as they don't have to play as many games with rank.